A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Catalysis is the process by which a substance called a catalyst increases the rate of a chemical reaction without being consumed in the reaction.
-Catalysts are essential for life, as they make possible many of the chemical reactions that occur in living organisms.
-Enzymes are a type of catalyst that is produced by living organisms.
+Catalysts are essential for life, as they make many of the chemical reactions that occur in living organisms possible.
+Enzymes are a type of catalyst produced by living organisms.

 Basic Concepts

-• Activation energy: The energy required to start a chemical reaction.
+• Activation energy: The minimum energy required to initiate a chemical reaction.

-• Transition state: The highest energy state that the reactants reach before they are converted to products.
+• Transition state: The highest energy state reached during a reaction, representing the point of maximum instability between reactants and products.

 Equipment and Techniques